Sleep&Health

 Does warm milk really make you sleepy?

-Warm milk might make you sleepy, but this could be more psychological than physiological.
-The act of drinking warm milk can be inherently relaxing and signal to the body that it's time to wind down.
-However, scientific evidence directly linking warm milk to sleep induction is not conclusive.
+Drinking milk might make you feel sleepy.
+It could be more of a psychological effect rather, than a physical one.
+The act of sipping milk is natural.
+Can send a signal to your body that it's time to relax.
+However, scientific proof directly connecting milk to inducing sleep is not entirely clear.

 Are there any downsides to drinking milk before bed?